OCA/sign/maintenance_sign_oca/readme/CONFIGURE.rst

 #.
-Go to Sign > Roles and create a new one with the following data:
+Go to Sign > Settings > Roles and create a new one with the following data:

 - Partner type: Expression
 - Expression: ${object.owner_user_id.partner_id.id}